CMHAAorg/cmhaa-website/site/content/about.md

 banner_image: img/istock-838338570.jpg
 modules:
   - type: split_title_content
+    leadtext: >-
-    leadtext: The Corporate Mental Health Alliance Australia is a business-led, expert-guided member organisation dedicated to providing mentally healthy workplaces for our people.
+      #### **The Corporate Mental Health Alliance Australia**

+      We are a business-led, expert-guided member organisation dedicated to providing mentally healthy workplaces for our people.
     title: About us
     image: ""
     content: Why?
 Because as a community, we know that we can do better, and that